Table of Contents

 Instant Recall: Type-I-Immediate-Type

 Anaphylactic shock belongs to the type 1 hypersensitivity: immediate-type allergy.
-This is caused typically by:
+Anaphylaxis is caused typically by:

 - Medication (metamizole, penicillin, NSAR)